andrew-johnson-4/andrew-johnson-4/README.md

 * ✓ Bootstrap Compile a CLI that dumps S-Expression fragments
 * ✓ Bootstrap Compile a CLI that normalizes then dumps S-Expression fragments
 * ✓ Bootstrap Compile a CLI that parses, normalizes, then dumps S-Expression fragments
-* Bootstrap Compile a CLI that parses, normalizes, then assembles input files including itself (actually bootstrapping at this point)
+* ✓ Bootstrap Compile a CLI that parses, normalizes, then assembles input files including itself (actually bootstrapping at this point)
-  * ✓ Use `g.lm` to compile and run the whole test suite
-  * Use `g.lm` to compile itself, a full featured compiler
-    * ✓ --tokenize PRODUCTION/cli.lm
-    * ✓ --parse PRODUCTION/cli.lm
-    * ✓ Validate full correctness of bootstrap parser against hosted parser (78 / 78 passing)
-    * optimize memory footprint of compiler: (current footprint = 20MB of cons cells to parse an 80KB file)
-      * parse-one-expression still copies entire head of list for parenthesized groups
-      * it should be possible to nearly eliminate all non-long-lasting strings or data
-        * substring copy -> substring reference
-    * finish self-hosting compiler
 * (λ☶ VERSION 1.0) Distribute bootstrapped compiler with `cargo install` instead of hosted compiler
 * Type Checking
 * Blame Tracking